flrichar/bgp-calico-k8s/README.md

 Every new node-- like worker nodes in k8s-- would need to be added to the ansible file.
 This could be a loop or playbook.

 There's a better option to bring a top-of-rack (TOR) BGP session closer to the VM, using perhaps FRrouting in a docker container or other k8s cluster/pods.

+Included some information around using FRRouting as a docker container TOR device.
+It sits between the guest node-vms in the cluster, and the ERX1 equipment in the lab environment.
+This frr-TOR-bgp device is configured as a route-reflector.
+Docker-compose file for the container and a sample config also included.